 Heel Spurs vs Plantar Fasciitis

 Do you experience pain in the bottom of your foot and heel area?
 This can be incredibly frustrating and prevent you from doing even the simplest things, like getting out of bed in the morning without wincing—let alone making it through a full day at work!
 According to the American Academy of Orthopaedic Surgeons, you’re not alone in your heel pain frustrations: every year, about 2 million Americans are treated for this very issue.
 In case you were wondering, the most common cause of heel pain is plantar fasciitis.
 It’s frequently assessed and treated by physical therapists.
-Plantar fasciitis is also frequently confused with another condition called heel spur.
-What’s the difference between plantar fasciitis and heel spurs, and will knowing whether you have one or the other change your course of treatment?
+Plantar fasciitis is also frequently confused with another condition called a heel spur.
+What’s the difference between plantar fasciitis and heel spurs, and will know whether you have one or the other change your course of treatment?
 Let’s find out.

 How do you tell the difference?

 Go ahead and feel the bottom of your foot.
 Your plantar fascia is that tough tissue making up your arch.
 It’s a taut band of fibers connecting the front of your foot to your heel and helps absorb forces as you move about.

 If and when this tough tissue becomes irritated and injured, you’ll know it.
 Plantar fasciitis (“-itis” meaning inflammation) happens when tiny tears in the plantar fascia develop, which can lead to a range of uncomfortable signs and symptoms.
 You could feel pain in the following areas:

 Near the heel or at the bottom of the foot (often described as sharp, stabbing, or achy)